 Vocalist, actress, dancer, composer, poet-lyricist, artist, percussionist and choreographer, it’s hard to think of a style she doesn’t cover.
-Featured this year in works by Rachel Chavkin (Primer for a Failed Superpower), Jonathan McCrory (How the Light Gets In / Water Is Life, T. Defoe & T. Sinutoke composers) the world premiere of Heather Henson & Ty Defoe’s spectacular CRANE: On Earth, In Sky and at the annual Summer HOOT music festival, Joan Henry has enjoyed notable reviews Off-Broadway in CEDARS at La Mama Experimental Theatre, and as Lady Macbeth and as Paulina in The Winter’s Tale for Amerinda’s Indigenous Shakespeare Ensemble in NYC.
+Featured this year in works by Rachel Chavkin (Primer for a Failed Superpower), Jonathan McCrory (How the Light Gets In / Water Is Life, T. Defoe & T. Sinutoke composers) the world premiere of Heather Henson & Ty Defoe’s spectacular CRANE: On Earth, In Sky & AJIJAACK On Turtle Island (D. Avery & L. Mitchell composers) and at the annual Summer HOOT music festival, Joan Henry has enjoyed notable reviews Off-Broadway in CEDARS at La Mama Experimental Theatre, as Lady Macbeth, and as Paulina in The Winter’s Tale for Amerinda’s Indigenous Shakespeare Ensemble in NYC.
 Previous credits also include the National Tour of Camelot with Richard Harris, the West Side Story 30th Anniversary Company, TV-movie Everyday Heroes, Walt Disney’s Pocahontas & LionsGate’s Blood Red Earth; a slew of recordings including two jazz albums with stellar jazz drummer Jack DeJohnette – Earthwalk and Music for the Fifth World – alongside John Scofield and Living Colour’s Will Calhoun & Vernon Reid, and appearances with Kenny Burrell, Pete Seeger, Paul Winter, Cornelius (Neal) Tate, Waylon Jennings and David Amram, to name a few .
 Her works also include solo CDs and collaborations: traditional songs, stories co-produced with her son GC, contemporary works with longtime musical allies Gus Mancini, Dennis Yerry and other fellow artists, and a new, straight-ahead jazz sextet – Spirited – taking off from the Hudson Valley to rave notices with their debut album Uprising.
 Something new is always in the works…